Quinoa Flour Pumpkin Bread

 Published Sep 29, 2015, Updated May 08, 2023

 This post may include affiliate links.
 Thank you for your support.

-Spiced with cinnamon, nutmeg, ginger and allspice this moist and tender Chocolate Chip Pumpkin Bread is everything a pumpkin quick bread should be but a tad healthier, gluten-free and vegan.
+Spiced with cinnamon, nutmeg, ginger and allspice this moist and tender quinoa flour pumpkin bread is everything a pumpkin quick bread should be but a tad healthier.
+Gluten-free + vegan.

 Pumpkin bread is one of my all-time favorite fall treats.
 As soon as the leaves start changing I start craving it and this year was no different.
 Full-blown fall hasn’t arrived here in Virginia just yet, but the day I was baking this luscious loaf our house sure smelled like it.